Jose Garcia Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 8.2 K/9, which ranks 23rd in the league.
+- The Braves pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.15).
+- The Braves' 3.73 team ERA ranks seventh among all MLB pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (six total, 0.7 per game).
+- Braves pitchers combine to allow nine home runs (0.8 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.